revaturelabs/hydra-panel-service/README.md

+## Hydra-Panel-Repository-Service
-## The Hydra-Panel-Repository-Service is a service designed to help to manage and update panel data.
+This service is designed to help to manage and update panel data.